Nerds-Catapult/vendy/README.md

 ### Payment Integration
 Vendy supports various payment options, including mobile money, credit/debit cards, and cryptocurrency.
 It integrates with Payment Service Providers (PSPs) like Cellulant, DPO, and other International Money Transfer Operators (IMTOs) to process multinational currencies.

-## Note
-This README provides an overview of the features and functionality of the Vendy Marketplace application.
-The actual implementation may include additional features, modifications, or simplifications based on project requirements, user experience considerations, and development timelines.